PedroRegisPOAR/PedroRegisPOAR/README.md

 > "There are only two hard things in Computer Science: cache invalidation and naming things." ― Phil Karlton.

 > "I would rather have questions that can't be answered than answers that can't be questioned." ― Richard P. Feynman.

+> "We are trying to prove ourselves wrong as quickly as possible, because only in that way can we find progress." ― Richard P. Feynman.

 > "Living is worthwhile if one can contribute in some small way to this endless chain of progress." ― Paul A. M. Dirac.